27 scuba diving safety rules; tips to become a better and safer diver

 Also see tip 22 on carrying a delayed surface marker buoy.

-6. Always use safety stops on your dive, even when decompression stops (deco stops) are not required
+6. Always plan a safety stop on your dive even if decompression stops (deco stops) are not required

 Scuba diving safety rules means that doing a safety stop at 6 metres (20 feet) on your ascent from a dive is super important.
 If you dive with a dive computer, this will tell you if you need to stop for decompression purposes, i.e. a deco stop is required.